Fortune Telling With Playing Cards Is The Art Of Cartomancy Divination

 What is cartomancy?

 - The term used for fortune telling with playing cards is cartomancy.
 This differs from working with Tarot and Oracle cards that tell your future in certain ways but there are similarities.
-So just grab the old playing card deck that you have laying around, follow these steps, and you will soon be telling fortunes like a gypsy.
+So just grab the regular deck of playing cards that you have laying around, follow these steps, and you will soon be telling fortunes like a gypsy.

 Where did Cartomancy begin?

-- Research indicates that regular playing cards originated in China, during the 9th century, subsequent to their invention of the “dotted card” (cardstock numbered with black or red dots).
+- History indicates that regular playing cards originated in China, during the 9th century, subsequent to their invention of the “dotted card” (cardstock numbered with black or red dots).
 Contemporary decks of cards used by the Chinese maintained the suit of coins and strings of coins, probably inspired by Mah Jong’s bamboos and circles.
 Playing cards then mushroomed to India and on to the Middle East.
-But it was during the 14th century, when Gypsy travelers swept across Europe, doing fortune telling with playing cards as they went, that cartomancy reading truly began.
+But it was during the 14th century, when Gypsy travelers swept across Europe, doing fortune telling using a standard playing card deck as they went, that cartomancy reading generally began.

 What is Cartomancy vs Tarot?

 - In the Tarot, you have TWO decks totaling 78 cards.
 The Major Arcana (22 cards) and the Minor Arcana (56 cards).
-In Cartomancy (fortune telling with playing cards) you have one deck that should be of 52 cards.
-If using Tarot for cartomancy you would simply put the major arcana cards away and then remove the KNIGHT cards in each of the four suits in the minor deck.
-That done you have the same as a regular playing card deck.
+In Cartomancy you have one deck that should be of 52 cards.
+If using Tarot for cartomancy you would simply put the major arcana away and then remove the KNIGHT in each of the four suits in the minor deck.
+That done you have the same as a regular deck of playing cards.

 Can you do a tarot reading with playing cards?

-To do a tarot reading using playing cards use the correspondences below:
+To do a tarot card reading using playing cards use the correspondences below:

 - Playing Cards | Minor Tarot